Tarynfo1/leaflet-challenge/README.md

 - README
 - index.html
 - static -> js -> logic.js, css -> style.css
+- Images

 ***
 ### - Step 1.
 Retrieve dataset:

 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
 Visit the USGS GeoJSON FeedLinks to an external site. page and choose a dataset to visualise.
-When you click a dataset (such as "All Earthquakes from the Past 7 Days"), you will be given a JSON representation of that data.
-Use the URL of this JSON to pull in the data for the visualisation
+When a dataset is selected(such as "All Earthquakes from the Past 7 Days"), a JSON representation of that data will be displayed. the URL of this JSON is used to pull in the data for the visualisation.

 ### - Step 2 Import and visualise the data by doing the following:

-Using Leaflet, create a map that plots all the earthquakes from a dataset based on longitude and latitude.
+A map was created using Leaflet that plots all the earthquakes from a dataset based on longitude and latitude.

-Data markers should reflect the magnitude of the earthquake by their size and the depth of the earthquake by colour.
-Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in colour.
+Data markers reflect the magnitude of the earthquake by their size and the depth of the earthquake by colour.
+Earthquakes with higher magnitudes appear larger, and earthquakes with greater depth appear darker in colour.

 ### - Step 3
-Plot a second dataset on your map to illustrate the relationship between tectonic plates and seismic activity.
-Use the following link to pull in the data https://github.com/fraxen/tectonicplatesLinks
+A second dataset is plotted on the map to illustrate the relationship between tectonic plates and seismic activity.
+The following link is used to pull in the data https://github.com/fraxen/tectonicplatesLinks
 ***

 ## Tools used